 If you don’t use the available height in your rooms, you are missing out on a big area.
 Rather than trying to force everything together on the ground, you could invest in some high shelving or a grand bookcase to increase storage space.

 Alternatively, you could make use of the highest part of your home — the attic.
-Often, this is just disused space which could easily act as a storage area.
+Often, this is just a disused space that could easily act as a storage area.

 Hooks can be useful for holding anything from coats to utensils, and they are an effective storage solution as they make use of space on walls that would otherwise be wasted.
 Kitchens are often rooms that can get easily overcrowded, too, but you can make plenty of space by hanging up bulky pots and pans.
 You can also use them in the bathroom for hanging up chunkier items like towels and dressing gowns.